garrandall/popular-music-data/tracks/ginny-come-lately-brian-hyland.md

 I only met you just a couple of days ago
-And oh, my love for you has no more room to grow Ginny-Come-Lately, my dream come true-ooh-ooh-ooh
+And oh, my love for you has no more room to grow Ginny-Come-Lately, my dream come true-ohoohhoh
 You may have come lately but Ginny-Come-Lately
 I'm in love with you